BillChan226/HALC/README.md

 ## :hammer_and_wrench: Installation

-We use the MiniGPT-4 SOTA as the LVLM backbone for HALC.
-Please refer to the [Installation](#Installation) section in the [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) README.

-Briefly, run the following commands to install the required packages:
+To install, run the following commands to install the required packages:

 ```
 git clone https://github.com/BillChan226/HaLC.git